Tornadoes of 1983: May 12–23

 At least four tornadoes were confirmed every day between May 12 and May 23, with 157 tornadoes confirmed over 12 days in a prolific tornado outbreak sequence.

 The outbreak started on May 12, with eight tornadoes confirmed in Kansas, Oklahoma and northwestern Texas.
 Two of the tornadoes were rated F2, both of which occurred in southwestern Oklahoma near the towns of Mangum and Blair.
 The next day, 32 tornadoes were confirmed, primarily in Oklahoma.
 One of the tornadoes was rated F3, which occurred near Kingfisher.
 Another F2 tornado caused a significant injury south of Sulphur, Oklahoma that same day.
 On May 14, four tornadoes were confirmed.
 An F3 tornado directly hit the city of Pine Bluff, Arkansas causing two significant injuries.
 Four more tornadoes would be confirmed on May 15, including another F3 tornado which struck New Brockton, Alabama.
 Nine more tornadoes would be confirmed on May 16, as the first storm system moved into the Atlantic Ocean.
 On May 17, another storm system moved into the Great Plains yet again, producing tornadoes in Oklahoma, Kansas, and Colorado.
 An F2 tornado occurred just north of El Reno, Oklahoma that afternoon.
 On May 18, 21 tornadoes were confirmed, with Louisiana and Mississippi being the most affected.
 Two F3 tornadoes were confirmed in Louisiana, near the towns of Newellton and Tallulah.
 26 tornadoes were confirmed on May 19, with multiple F3 tornadoes striking northern Louisiana.
 On May 20–21 a tornado outbreak struck Southeast Texas, killing five people, three in Harris County alone.
 On May 22, an F3 tornado touched down in Emmitsburg, Maryland, causing no deaths or injuries.
 It was the third recorded F3 tornado in Maryland history.
 On May 23, the last day of the outbreak sequence, four weak tornadoes were confirmed in Texas and Pennsylvania.
 In total, six fatalities occurred throughout the entire outbreak sequence.

 June

 There were 178 tornadoes confirmed in the US in June and two fatalities, one in Texas the other in Oklahoma.

+June 27

+A F2 tornado touched down on the north edge of Collinsville in Oklahoma, a trailer house was destroyed resulting in the death of a woman.